asbjornenge/dux-statestore/README.md

 # Dux StateStore

->This is part of the ref. implementation of the Dux architecture.
+>Part of the ref. implementation of the [Dux](https://github.com/asbjornenge/dux) architecture.

 A StateStore for [Dux](https://github.com/asbjornenge/dux).